-Most keto flour manufacturers simple replace about 25% of wheat flour with wheat protein isolate or pea protein isolate or flax protein isolate.
-Wheat protein isolate, pea protein isolate and flax protein isolate are not keto-friendly and are second-class, inferior proteins.
-The rest 75% is wheat flour and additives if any.
+Most keto flour manufacturers simple replace about 25% of wheat flour with wheat protein isolate, pea protein isolate or flax protein isolate.
+Wheat protein isolate, pea protein isolate, and flax protein isolate are not keto-friendly and are second-class, inferior proteins.
+The rest, 75%, is wheat flour and additives.
 Wheat is not ketogenic and has a high potential to spike insulin levels.
-Replacing wheat flour by wheat protein/ pea protein/ flax protein may only marginally reduce the carbohydrate content.
+Replacing wheat flour with wheat protein/ pea protein/ flax protein may reduce the carbohydrate content and increase the second-class protein content.
 Although the carbohydrate content reduces, it does not make the keto flour a ketogenic product.
-Some brands may use misleading terms like low-carb, low sugar, no sugar, diabetic-friendly, high-fibre, keto, keto-friendly etc. to claim that their product is keto-friendly.
+Some brands may use misleading terms like low-carb, low sugar, no sugar, diabetic-friendly, high-fibre, keto, keto-friendly etc., to give the impression that their product is keto-friendly.

-In a ketogenic diet, both FAT and PROTEIN play a very important role.
+In a ketogenic diet, both fat and protein play a vital role.
 Hence, a ketogenic product should have both these macronutrients.
-In a keto-friendly product, at least 50% calories should come from FAT alone and less than 10% calories (the lesser the better) should come from carbohydrates.
-Also, the type of fat should be saturated fat and not polyunsaturated fatty acid (PUFA) which is highly inflammatory.
-Most brands will load PUFA to the so-called keto products to lower the costs (or increase profits) and claim the product to be high in fat.
-Such a claim is misleading, as it does not give an idea of the type of fat.
+At least 50% of calories should come from fat alone, and less than 10% of calories (the lesser, the better) should come from carbohydrates.
+Also, the type of fat should be saturated fat and not polyunsaturated fatty acid (PUFA), which is highly inflammatory.
+Most brands will load PUFA to the so-called keto products to lower the costs and claim the product to be high in fat.
+The product may be high fat but, what type of fat is the bigger question.
+Such a claim is misleading, as it does not give any idea of the type of fat.
+In general, it is best to avoid products that do not disclose the type of fat.

-A product which is HIGH in CARBOHYDRATES, has SECOND CLASS PROTEIN and is LOW in SATURATED FAT cannot be called KETO-friendly.
-It has full potential to throw us out of KETOSIS.
+A high carbohydrate product with second-class protein and low saturated fat cannot be called keto-friendly.
+It has the full potential to throw us out of ketosis.

-It is important to check the type of fat (should be saturated fat), amount of calories coming from fat (should be at least 50%) and amount of calories coming from carbohydrates (should be less than 10%) for a product to be keto-friendly.
+It is essential to check the type of fat (should be saturated fat), the number of calories coming from fat (should be at least 50%) and the number of calories coming from carbohydrates (should be less than 10%) for a product to be keto-friendly.

 Whatever the claim is, basis the ingredients list and the nutrition profile, we can decide if the product is keto-friendly or not.